Joining the 100 Marathon Club

-Upon reaching vetted 50 Marathons runners can apply to join as an associate member (commonly known as a Wannabe) – this gives a person all member rights except the right to wear Club colours.
-Especially the famous blue and yellow running shirt, that is the sole province of members who've reached at least 100 marathons.
+Upon reaching vetted 50 Marathons runners can apply to join as an Associate Member (commonly known as a Wannabe) – this gives a person all member rights except the right to wear Club colours.
+Especially the famous blue and yellow running shirt and associated branded accessories that is the sole province of members who've reached at least 100 marathons.

 Please bear in mind with all correspondence that there may be delays due to holidays and marathon running trips!

 People wish to mark their 100th marathon in different ways and the onus is very much on the individual to organise whatever celebration they wish to have.
 Some associate members like to notify the club some months in advance as to which marathon will be their 100th in the hope that other members will wish to join them there and share their celebration, in which case this will be listed on the Club home page.
 Others want no fuss and don't join till after their 100th has passed in which case nothing will happen at all and they'll simply become new Full Members quietly.

 If you would like the occasion of your 100th to be marked then it is up to you to let the club know.
 If you'd like your medal and/or shirt presented on the day then allow at least two months for this to happen.
 Advise the club of the marathon and what kit is required and then all efforts will be made to ensure that it is available on the day, but this is not guaranteed.
 The more time you allow and the more information you give then the more likely things are to happen as planned.
 We are strict, we do check lists, we do vet results.
 If you don't allow a minimum of eight weeks prepare to be disappointed.